SEE-GEO/roa/README.md

 - a data directory at `/data/roa`,

-- a 40 GiB NVIDIA A100 GPU to run inference,
+- a 8 GiB NVIDIA Quadro RTX 4000 GPU to run inference,

 - and EUMETSAT Data Store credentials saved in `~/.eumdac/credentials`,